Amir-Fard2025/Amir-Fard2025/README.md

 - 👋 Hi, I’m Amir Fard
 - 👀 I’m interested in Architecture, digital fabrication and computation
 - 🌱 I’m currently learning html and java
-- 💞️ I’m looking to collaborate on coding right now mainly about web development
+- 💞️ I’m looking to collaborate on coding right now mainly about Web Development, Javascript, and Digital Fabrication
 - 📫 How to reach me by email fard.cca@gmail.com

 <!---